dclelland/LIFXClient/README.md

 ## Todo

-- Figure out cycles and skew ratios (only pulse waveforms have skew ratios)
 - Discovery issue (try Wireshark)
 - Review how `source` and `tagged`/`target` are set
 - Set up readme and publish